McDonnell Douglas F/A-18A

 Some 57 F/A-18A and 18 F/A-18B trainers were acquired by Australia with deliveries starting in October 1984.

-RAAF F-18 obviously did not need the US NAVY carrier nose launch tie bar and that was not fitted.
+RAAF F-18 obviously did not need the US NAVY carrier catapult launch system with nose launch bar and that was not fitted.
+The arrestor hook was retained for land bases as was the wing fold system.
 Some other avionics were also installed in the RAAF jets.
 The fleet was during service upgraded. (in 2010 some 24 F/A-18F Super Hornets were also purchased).

 I had in my old stash an Australian PD decals set #72-003.
 I think the decals set was released around the year 2000 and is very well researched.